Bynder/cw-wordpress-plugin/README.md

 This section describes how to install the plugin and get it working.

+### Downloading the plugin ###
+1. To download the plugin, click the green "Code" button on the top right of this page.
+2. Then click "Download ZIP".

+For more information on how to download from GitHub please visit their [help page](https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives).

+### Installing the plugin ###

-1. Upload `gathercontent-import` to the `/wp-content/plugins/` directory
+1. Upload `content-workflow` to the `/wp-content/plugins/` directory
-1. Activate the Content Workflow plugin through the 'Plugins' menu in WordPress
+2. Activate the Content Workflow plugin through the 'Plugins' menu in WordPress
-1. Click on the menu item "Content Workflow"
+3. Click on the menu item "Content Workflow"
-2. Link your accounts.
+4. Link your accounts.
 You will need to enter your Content Workflow account URL (e.g. http://mywebsite.gathercontent.com) and your personal Content Workflow API key.
 You can find your API key in your [Settings area within Content Workflow](https://gathercontent.com/developers/authentication/).

 For more detailed installation instructions, please visit our [Help Centre](http://help.gathercontent.com/importing-and-exporting-content#wordpress-integration).